matthias-jaeger-net/shirts-processed/README.md

   pdf.endShape();
 }

+/** Done with all quit the program */

 // Done with stacking shapes on top of each other pdf.endDraw();

-// Has to be called in static mode, closes the file pdf.dispose();
+// Needs to be called in static mode and frees the buffer pdf.dispose();

-/** Done with all quit the program */
+// Exits the program
 exit();
 ```